 Shop in the App Store, an emporium replete with more than a million neat little programs and apps.

 Know what to do when almost anything goes wrong with your iPhone.

-- " Preparing networks - " Seeking sensible sounds and screen brightness - " Keeping the clan together through Family Sharing - " Finding a lost iPhone re you a control freak?
-Do you have to have it your way?
-Boy, have you landed in the right chapter.
+- " Preparing networks

+- " Seeking sensible sounds and screen brightness

+- " Keeping the clan together through Family Sharing

+- " Monitoring screen time

+- " Finding a lost iPhone

-Chapter 14 Setting You Straight on Settings
+Setting You Straight on Settings